ME-development/android-challenge/README.md

 Please deliver a solution that meets requirements below.

--   Demonstrate knowlege in Kotlin programming language
+-   Demonstrate knowlege in Kotlin and Java programming language
 -   Demonstrate knowlege in development tools and processes, for example

     -   Android Studio
+    -   Write an app, build & run processes, debug, profile, test, and publish
     -   Visual layout editor
+    -   Build app fron CLI

 -   Demonstrate integration ability with re-usable components, for example: